 Lake Langano Ethiopia Tour:

 Lake Langano is one of a series of crater lakes scattered along the Ethiopian Rift Valley.
 Its proximity to the capital (200 kilometers south of Addis and a 3-hour drive) and the many holiday resorts dotted around the lake have made it a popular destination with tourists and a weekend retreat for urbanites.
-Owing to its bilharzia free status, swimming and water sports are a popular pastime on the lake.
+Owing to its bilharzia-free status, swimming and water sports are popular pastimes on the lake.
 The mineral-rich soil at the bottom of the lake has given Langano its characteristic copper color and fueled a belief that the water has special healing properties.
-The serene podocarpus and fig tree forests of Langano nature reserve spans the eastern shore of the lake and provides a lush shelter to monkeys, baboons, warthogs, and a variety of birds that dwell there.
+The serene podocarpus and fig tree forests of the Langano nature reserve span the eastern shore of the lake and provides a lush shelter to monkeys, baboons, warthogs, and a variety of birds that dwell there.
 The area can easily be explored on foot or horseback.

 Lake Hawassa –Ethiopia Tour: